dcunited001/dcunited001.github.io/_graphics-drafts/algebraic-pop-locking.md

     of Qi Gong or Yoga towards the cultivation of Chi or Prana, respectively

-- if you seek true liberation and other people subsist by siphoning your sociophysical resources -- i.e. they take the value work they underpay you for, or they plan on deciving you to manipulate you to gain sociophysical influence -- then your liberation is expensive to their sociophysical potential energy.
-  - your cage is not made of steel: there is no physical lock. you might spend your entire life looking for a physical key, but there is no key in the outside world. this is a fool's errand. the keys to your liberation come from within.
-  - if you understood the structure of your own cage and freed yourself, they would no longer be able to use you. or they'd no longer be able to siphon quite as much energy from you. so, when this liberation happens on a social scale, it terrifies the parasites that completely subsist on the efforts of others.
-    - not all people who occupy higher strata in social hierarchies qualify as parasites. it really depends on how much value they contribute to society and how much blood they suck. obviously, so hierarchy and structure in society is unavoidable; managers and people with authority are a necessary evil.
-    - yet, quite a few high-ranking people in the high-classes subsist unfairly on value derived by those toiling below them. as for those people whose livelihoods depends not on hard-work but on precariously maintained deception, their lives are ironically less secure than that of the common person and the honest person.
-      - their livelihoods depend on projecting deception -- they cannot continue to suck blood without continuing to deceive. the moment this illusion is shattered with significance and permanence, all those parasites in high places come tumbling down. from here on out, they must suffer with the karma of their deceptions that were made visible to everyone.
-      - these people fear this. they know this. the object of their
-        fear: the truth heard so loudly it can no longer be suppressed and forever preempts any illusions they'd seek to construct in its place.

 - Hip Hop is about (waking people up and providing people in poverty with the tools to transform their lives), without needing to go outside of the community to seek permission for transformation.